arvl130/carepets-mobile-app/README.md

 ## Setup for Building

 To setup for building, you will need to follow the steps above.
-After you have completed those, you have to install the SDKs for your target platform.
+After you have completed those, you have to install the SDK for your target platform.

 For Android, you will need to install [Android Studio](https://developer.android.com/studio/install) with the Android SDK.

-For iOS, you will need to install [Xcode](https://developer.apple.com/xcode) on a computer runinng macOS.
+For iOS, you will need to install [Xcode](https://developer.apple.com/xcode) on a computer running macOS.

 To generate Android and iOS projects, run the command below: